Best Of20 min read

 • 3-user minimum is a real barrier for solo agents

-• Not purpose-built for CRM, so some features feel bolted on
+• Not purpose-built for CRM, so some features feel tacked on

 8. Nimble — Best for Social Selling and Relationship Intelligence